Here at ReferralMD, we are dedicated to helping health care providers throughout the nation to better manage their practices and businesses.

 UTILIZE THIRD PARTY HEALTHCARE REVIEW SITES/APPLICATIONS

 Another excellent way to further your presence online is to sign up and participate with third party healthcare review sites and applications.
 Websites like Yelp, ZocDoc, Healthgrades, and others are already well established, having been online since the early 2000s.
 This means that they have a huge database of businesses, reviews, and users.
-Taking advantage of these existing platforms is a great way to increase exposure of your own healthcare practice. and if you use them the right way, you can optimize online traffic your way, ultimately leading to more patients.
+Taking advantage of these existing platforms is a great way to increase the exposure to your own healthcare practice. and if you use them the right way, you can optimize online traffic your way, ultimately leading to more patients.

 The first thing you should do is find out what people have already said about you online.
 It’s more than likely that if you have been operating at any point within the last decade, there will be patient reviews about you online.
 An easy way to find them is to Google yourself and the name of your practice.
 It’s probable that the top search results will feature reviews on one or more of the websites mentioned above.